SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - If you want to keep the count table, upload it.
  - Check the distribution of each condition in the standard deviation graph, the dispersion graph.
- - If needed, you can download the Variably Expressed Genes, and on the graph, you can see the dispersion of your data.
+ - If needed, you can download the Variably Expressed Genes.

 #### Step 6 : Explore normalized gene expression